 Even though we all do our best, most people are unable to prevent tooth decay, wear, and damage for their whole lives.
 When tooth decay or minor damage occurs, fillings are used to replace the lost tooth structure and restore patients’ smiles.
-At P.S.
-Smiles, we use composite resin to create the most natural looking fillings that strengthen damaged tooth enamel and last for years.
+At Green Hills, we use composite resin to create the most natural looking fillings that strengthen damaged tooth enamel and last for years.
 Don’t wait for your dental checkup.
 If you notice toothache, sensitivity, discoloration, or signs of wear around a tooth, call us to schedule an appointment right away.
 Tooth decay is often the cause of these concerns, and it may continue to spread destroying more of the tooth if left untreated.

 Composite fillings are the new gold standard in oral health care.
 Traditionally, fillings were crafted from silver-colored metal amalgams.
 However, in addition to looking unnatural within the smile line, these fillings could lead to additional tooth damage or decay because they would expand and contract when exposed to temperature changes allowing bacteria and plaque to accumulate over time breaking down the remaining enamel.
 We choose composite fillings because they look like natural tooth structure, and they are the more conservative treatment option.
 We simply apply the resin in a putty-like state directly to the damaged tooth where it can seep into even the smallest pits and grooves on the surfaces of teeth.
 Once the composite resin has filled in any gaps and replaced any lost enamel, we use a curing light to harden the filling into place.
 The entire process is quick and comfortable and leaves patients with a fully restored smile.